EmilRamsvik/Digital-Garden/docs/Exercise/Strength/Kettlebell.md

 EMOM stands for Every Minute On the Minute, a principle used in strength training.
 At the start of each minute, you perform a specific exercise for a certain number of reps.
 The remaining time within that minute is for rest before the next round begins.
 I found this to be a good way to finish off a workout.
 A good example of this is the [bye-bye legs EMOM](https://youtu.be/Zf9ElVivHC4?list=PLj6G9fPqougk6c93KSpvzGhHKCxY-RZ8O&t=732)
 - [List of some good EMOM exercises with Kettlebell](https://www.boxrox.com/emom-crossfit-kettlebell-workouts-to-improve-skill/)
 - [Kettlebell Kings have good materials, I especially like their shorts for inspiration. ](https://www.youtube.com/@KettlebellKingsAustin)
+### AMRAP
+AMRAP stands for "as many rounds as possible" or "as many reps as possible."
+In a workout, AMRAP means completing a designated set of exercises and repetitions as many times as you can within a specific time frame.

+#### Full Body Kettlebell AMRAP
+Single kettlebell, do the following on each arm.
+- 1 Kettlebell standstill snatch
+- 1 Kettlebell shoulder press
+- 2 Squats.
+- 1 Pushup on Kettlebell
+- Switch kettlebell in plank position
+- 1 Push up.
+- Turkish get up (Only get up!)

 # Links
 - [30 Kettlebell Exercises.](https://www.youtube.com/watch?v=Qd-U8cNqWgg&list=PLj2BU-vBHHb2WPq2OeNalfVrA4J-sJkub)